Log-density gradient covariance and automatic metric tensors for Riemann manifold Monte Carlo methods: Log-density gradient covariance

 Another such example would be the InverseLogitBeta, defined via $X\sim InverseLogitBeta(a,b)\Rightarrow Y=\text{logit}^{-1}(X)\sim\text{Beta}(a,b)$, where $\text{logit}^{-1}(x)=\frac{\exp(x)}{\exp(x)+1}$.
 The InverseLogitBeta distribution, which has density $\pi(x|a,b)\propto\left[\exp(x)/(1+\exp(x))\right]^{a}\left[1/(1+\exp(x))\right]^{b},\;x\in\mathbb{R}$, has LGC given by

 Note that in the context of statistical computing using HMC-like methods, it is common practice to transform constrained variables into un-constrained ones (to obtain continuous first order derivatives), as in the two latter examples, before sampling is performed.
-Hence, for application of the LGC within statistical computing, the requirement that the involved densities have everywhere continuous first order derivatives is not too restrictive.
+E.g. Stan also uses internally the $\log$- and $\text{logit}$-transforms to arrive at unconstrained variables from lower-bounded and compactly supported variables respectively \citep{JSSv076i01}.
+Hence, for application of the LGC within statistical computing, the requirement that the involved densities fulfill Assumption 1 is not too restrictive.